giuntoli-group/nmm-week5/README.md

 3a.
 Explore the phase diagrams of patchy particle systems in 2D.

-(i) Build at least two initial data files with different compositions of patchy particles, each particle having 2, 3, or 4 patches.
-To do so read the `create_patch.py` and replace the random numbers in the script with your system parameters.
+(i) Build at least three initial data files with different compositions of patchy particles, each particle having 2, 3, or 4 patches.
+To do so, read the `create_patch.py` and replace the random numbers in the script with your system parameters.
 More comments in the script.
 The script uses a Python tool created for LAMMPS called [pizza.py](https://lammps.github.io/pizza/).
 It is written in Python2, so make sure to load it from the modules stack on Habrok.
 Also make sure to run `create_patch.py` in the same directory as the two module files provided: `patch.py` and `data.py`

 (ii) For each composition, use the `in.patchy` file and vary thermodynamics conditions (temperature, packing fraction) to report at least two different phases.
 Justify your choice of composition, equilibration time, and quantitative metrics to define the structures.